 Student Spotlight: Alex Brock

-Major: Nuclear Medicine
+Major: Nuclear Medicine and

 Alex Brock originally enrolled at College of DuPage for his general education requirements.
 He earned an associate’s degree in Automotive Technology but quickly realized the field wasn’t right for him.